 The Fundación Botín, which began collecting art in 1993 as part of its arts philanthropy, opened the Centro Botín, a 33,743-square-foot, Renzo Piano–designed private museum, in Santander, Spain, in 2017.
-Amassed over the past 25 years, the collection specializes in contemporary art and contains works across painting, sculpture, drawing, video, and photography by international artists such as Joan Jonas, Carlos Garaicoa, Mona Hatoum, Jannis Kounellis, Gabriel Orozco, and Miroslaw Balka.
+Amassed over the past 25 years, the collection specializes in contemporary art and paintings, sculptures, drawings, videos, and photography by international artists such as Joan Jonas, Carlos Garaicoa, Mona Hatoum, Jannis Kounellis, Gabriel Orozco, and Miroslaw Balka.
 “Together they form a plural mosaic of concepts and trajectories that, through their generational differences and disparate positions, provide a testimonial to art in the present day,” states the collection’s mission page.
 In addition to its holdings, which also includes large-scale works by Carsten Höller and Julie Mehretu, the arts center features spectacular views of the Bay of Santander.